 This incredible old Navajo sterling silver and turquoise concho belt dates back to the 1970s or so and was retrieved from one of our favorite pawn shops in Gallup, New Mexico.
 This pawn shop is a true New Mexico pawn shop that has been serving the needs of its Navajo, Zuni & Hopi clients for many generations.
 This is a collector quality turquoise cluster concho belt from a well-known and well-respected Gallup New Mexico pawn shop.
 You will absolutely love it.
 While I was in Gallup, I saw a similar concho belt for sale in the famous Richardson's Pawn & Trading Post for $4000.
-But this one is much, much nicer!
+But this belt is much, much nicer and much less expensive!

 While I was in Gallup, I saw a similar block turquoise concho belt for sale in the famous Richardson's Pawn & Trading Post for $4000.